-Established in 2015, the growing Department of Health Services Administration is comprised of academic programs in Health Policy and Management and Health Information/Informatics Management (HIM).
+Established in 2015, the growing Department of Health Services Administration and Policy is comprised of academic programs in Health Policy and Management and Health Information/Informatics Management (HIM).
 The Division of HIM is the successor the Department of Health Information Management, which was founded in 1969.
 There are 13 full-time faculty members engaged in research, teaching and entrepreneurial activities with more than 200 students.

 All academic programs are accredited.
 They include: